istepka/MCSECE/README.md

 # Multi-criteria approach for selecting an explanation from the set of counterfactuals produced by an ensemble of explainers

+This is a repository for the paper: "Multi-criteria approach for selecting an explanation from the set of counterfactuals produced by an ensemble of explainers".

+The paper is available at: <...>

 ## 1. Installation
 ```